DEGREE AT A GLANCE:

 This course is a comprehensive survey of marketing activities and the function of marketing.
 The course will familiarize the student with the scope, terminology, and procedures of marketing.
 Course topics include the analysis of markets, competition, consumer behavior, and the assessment of product, price, distribution, and promotion strategies.
 Consumer motivation and the diffusion and adoption of new goods and services are studied.
 The student will complete a marketing plan of his own.

 This course is an integrated-based approach to task-based, business problem-solving using various technology solutions such as productivity software products, the Internet, and free applications.
 Students will be challenged to use appropriate technology skill sets, while also learning additional skills working on real world business projects.
 Students will complete the course with an e-portfolio of their work, which can in turn be used in the job search process.
 (Prerequisite: ENGL225 and ITCC111 or ITCC112)

 This course is a study of the concepts and technology trends essential to office productivity applications.
-Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2010 Suite.
+Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2013 Suite.
 The course will be taught with a mixture of analytical methods and practical exercises.
-Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies.
-Students will also be introduced to the features and capabilities of PowerPoint, the presentation application in the Microsoft Office Suite.
-This course uses the Microsoft Official Academic Course textbook that is aligned with Microsoft’s Exam--Using Microsoft Office Word 2010.
-The book meets the topical requirements for the Microsoft Office Specialist (MOS): Microsoft Office Word 2010 Certification; and contains a six month trial of Microsoft Office.
+Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies This course uses the Discover Office 2013 Comprehensive Online courseware that does not require installations on individual computers.
+Students will participate in an engaging learning experience that aligns with Microsoft’s Exam.
+The course content maps to the Microsoft Office Specialist (MOS): Microsoft Office Word 2013 Certification.